Spidey-Acer/Math_Magician_Calculator/README.md

 ## ⭐️ Show Your Support <a name="support"></a>

-> Write a message to encourage readers to support your project.
+>

-If you like this project...
+If you like this project please be kind enough to give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>